wunderwuzzi23/blog/content/posts/zero-trust.md

 ## Are remote management endpoints really needed?

 Probably not - at least not permanently and widely.
-To manage machines in a corporate environment there are technologies such as group policies and Chef that help manage things at scale.
+To manage machines in a corporate environment there are technologies such as group policies and Chef that help manage things at scaleg.

 ## Mitigations